The Savvy Director >> Weekly insights delivered to your inbox on Sunday mornings. Click here

 What is the role of a board of directors with respect to their organization’s purpose?
 How does the board provide oversight of the corporate purpose?
 How do directors ensure the purpose is driving strategy and culture?
 How do they know if the purpose is effectively implemented?

-Purpose is becoming a global trend.
+Purpose has become a global trend.
 To be effective stewards of their organizations, boards need to be clear on what it means to have a corporate purpose.
 Overseeing that purpose is an important role for the board.
 The directors need to be engaged in defining why an organization exists and ensuring the purpose is implemented.

 To address these questions, Governance Professionals of Canada (GPC) convened a panel of visionaries and practitioners at its 2020 Governance Summit.
 Following are a few of the highlights listed in the Summary Report of the discussion: